 Who We Are

-Christianne Sims, our board president and a Detroit native, has lived in Jos.
+Christianne Sims, our Vice President and a Detroit native, has lived in Jos.
 Berry Subdivision for over forty years.

 Edythe Ford, our vice president, a Detroit native has lived in Pingree Park for most of her life, with her family arriving in the neighborhood in 1942.